m2dLC/bike-share/README.md

 4. Current – The data that was used in the case study is from the previous 10 months.
 The Data Analyst only used this year’s data to measure the year-to-date KPIs of the company.
 5. Cited – Data collected has been made available as public data which was provided by Cyclistic and the City Government of Chicago, Illinois.

-•	The fictional company includes a License Agreement to raise the Data Integrity of the dataset.

 ## Process